MiyanoX/Leetcode/solution.md

-✔ Easy Python Solution✔Binary Search✔Not recursive
+✔ Easy Python Solution✔
+# 💡 Comments Welcome!
+# ⬆️Upvote If Like It ~